-Parks, Recreation, and Open Space Element Strategy Action Who is Responsible Establish appropriate funding levels for the Parish's Parks and Recreation System to Meet Capital and Operating Needs.
-Develop a plan for stabilizing and creating adequate funding for the Parks and Recreation Department using traditional and innovative funding techniques.
-Parish President, Parish Council, Parks and Recreation, Consultants as Necessary Renovate and Repair Existing Recreation Facilities in St. John Parish To Address Issues of Aging and Outdated Infrastructure Where necessary repair and renovate the existing park and recreation sites in St. John Parish: Park and Recreation Dept., Parish President, Parish Council, Public Works Complete Planning and Construction for Westbank Recreation Complex Complete the design and construction of the Westbank Recreation Complex Park and Recreation Dept., Parish President, Parish Council, Public Works, Consultants as Necessary Proceed with the Mississippi River Levee Path for bicyclists, pedestrians, skaters and other users.
-Complete the design of the Mississippi River Levee Path and proceed with construction since funds are in place.
-Parks and Recreation, Public Works, Parish President, Consultants as Necessary Implement the RPC's "Ring Around the Lake Master Plan" by linking the levee path with the multi-Parish network described in the master plan.
-Identify and seek funds to extend and link the Mississippi River Levee Path with the multi- Parish network outlined in the "Ring Around the Lake Master Plan" Parish President, Parish Council, Parks and Recreation, Planning, Consultants as Necessary Department of Parks and Recreation should increase its organized youth sports program Develop a plan and funding strategy to increase youth sport opportunities and to increase the number of leagues and teams Parish President, Parish Council, Parks and Recreation, Consultants as Necessary Increase programs for elderly citizens and retirees Develop a plan and funding strategy to increase public recreational facilities and opportunities for adult and elderly citizens in St. John Parish Parish President, Parish Council, Parks and Recreation, Consultants as Necessary Plan for New Recreation Facilities Based on Increased Population Develop a strategy to address the need for new recreation facilities as outlined in the Parks and Recreation Element to the St. John Parish Comprehensive Plan Parish President, Parish Council, Parks and Recreation, Consultants as Necessary
+St. John Parish Comprehensive Plan Implementation Table: Parks, Recreation, and Open Space Element Strategy Action Who is Responsible Establish appropriate Davida a salas far atabilista a funding levels for the Develop a plan for stabilizing and creating adequate funding Parish President, Parish Parish's Parks and for the Parks and Recreation Council, Parks and Recreation System to Meet Department using traditional and Recreation, Consultants as Capital and Operating Needs. innovative funding techniques.
+Necessary 11000.01 M/horo posson repoir and Renovate and Repair Existing Recreation Where necessary repair and renovate the existing park and Park and Recreation Dept., Facilities in St. John Parish recreation sites in St. John Parish President, Parish To Address Issues of Aging Parish: Council, Public Works and Outdated Infrastructure Dark and Dographica Dant Complete Planning and Complete the design and Park and Recreation Dept., Parish President, Parish Construction for Westbank construction of the Westbank Council, Public Works, Recreation Complex Recreation Complex Consultants as Necessary Proceed with the Mississippi River Levee Complete the design of the Parks and Recreation, Path for bicyclists, Mississippi River Levee Path and proceed with construction Public Works, Parish President, Consultants as pedestrians, skaters and other users. since funds are in place.
+Necessary other users.
+Consideration of the product of the 1.00000., Implement the RPC's "Ring Identify and apply funds to Around the Lake Master Identify and seek funds to extend and link the Mississippi Parish President, Parish Plan" by linking the levee River Levee Path with the multi- Council, Parks and path with the multi-Parish Parish network outlined in the Recreation, Planning, network described in the "Ring Around the Lake Master Consultants as Necessary master plan.
+Plan" Department of Parks and Develop a plan and funding Parish President, Parish Recreation should increase strategy to increase youth sport opportunities and to increase Council, Parks and its organized youth sports the number of leagues and Recreation, Consultants as program teams Necessary Develop a plan and funding Dariah Prasidant Dariah Increase programs for strategy to increase public recreational facilities and Parish President, Parish Council, Parks and elderly citizens and retirees opportunities for adult and Recreation, Consultants as elderly citizens in St. John Necessary Parish Payalan a stratage to address Plan for New Recreation Develop a strategy to address the need for new recreation Parish President, Parish Facilities Based on facilities as outlined in the Parks Council, Parks and Increased Population and Recreation Element to the Recreation, Consultants as Necessary St. John Parish Comprehensive 140033ai y